-A UEF BIOS flash chip consists of a recovery BIOS block, comprised of two boot blocks and a main BIOS block (a main BIOS image).
+A UEF BIOS flash chip consists of a recovery BIOS block, which consists of two boot blocks and a main BIOS block (a main BIOS image).
 The boot block contains critical BIOS codes, including memory detection and recovery codes for the user to flash a new BIOS image if the original main BIOS image is corrupted.
 When the system power is on, the boot block codes execute first.
-Once that is completed, the main BIOS code will continue with system initialization and bootup.
+Once it is completed, the main BIOS code will continue with system initialization and bootup.

-Note: Follow the BIOS Recovery instructions below for BIOS recovery when the main BIOS boot crashes.
-However, when the BIOS boot block crashes, you will need to follow the procedures in Appendix D.
+Note: Follow the BIOS Recovery instructions below for BIOS recovery when the main BIOS block crashes.
+However, when the BIOS Boot block crashes, you will need to follow the procedures in Appendix A.